Noise Levels in 23314, VA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,321 23314 residents, or 15.4%, live above that level.
 By land area, 25.0% of 23314 is above 55 dBA.

 Average noise levels for 23314 residents, grouped by direction from the center of 23314.
-Central 23314 carries the highest population-weighted average; Southern 23314 carries the lowest.
-Just 9% of residents in Southern 23314 live in blocks above the EPA's 55 dBA threshold, about half the share in Central 23314.
+The highest population-weighted average is in western 23314; the lowest is in northeastern 23314, where just 4% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Quiet office to normal conversation